z669016/adventofcode-2019/README.md

 Using these structured puzzle input classes, it's a piece of cake to solve part 1 and 2 for this day.

+## Day 11
+The idea is that a robot running an IntCode program navigates across a surface to paint panels, so I started with a simple '''Panel''' class, and an extensible '''Surface''' that "grows" as soon as the robot navigates across its boundary (in any direction).
+The '''Panel''' class remembers if it has been painted of not, and the '''Surface''' keeps track of the position of the robot.

+The '''InputDevice''' is a '''Camera''' that returns a value for the color of the panel at which the robot is positioned at that point in time.
+The '''Painter''' is the '''OutputDevice''' for the '''IntCodeDevice''', and on instruction of the int code computer, it paints a panel on the surface and moves the robot to the next position.

+For part 1, run the intcode program, and count the number of painted panels on the surface.
+For part two, first paint the starting panel, than run the int code program and then print/visualize the surface.

+## Day 12
+A '''Moon''' class helps to keep track of the individual moons.
+A moon has a name, a position, and a velocity.
+The
+'''Position''' and '''Velocity''' classes do the simple math of applying gravity and velocity to the position, and calculating the energy.
+The '''MoonMap''' class loads the puzzle input in a map.

+Part 1 is straight forward, just apply the rules 1000 and sum the total energy in the system.
+Part 2 however is more nasty.
+Yes, the trick is in finding repetition, but the repetition is not in an individual moons' position and velocity, but in the combination of the X-values, the Y-values and Z-values for position and velocity of all moons at a point in time.
+When you found the repetition in each of these separately,you can calculate the moment of repetition by finding the least-common-multiple for the three values.

 ## intcode
 An '''Address''' class is used to represent a memory address.